Confusion as Brighton and Hove Buses announces fare increases. - The Badger

-Brighton and Hove Buses have announced increases in bus fares to be implemented from the new year.
-Several news outlets reported incorrectly on the rise, and a spokesman for B&H Buses telling The Badger the outlets “made a few errors in their story… This is where they get the erroneous claim that fares are going up by up to 46%.”
+Brighton and Hove Buses have announced increases in bus fares to be implemented from 16 January 2018.
+Several news outlets reported incorrectly on the rise, and a spokesman for B&H Buses told The Badger the outlets “made a few errors in their story… This is where they get the erroneous claim that fares are going up by up to 46%.”

 Whilst fares aren’t going to increase by nearly 50%, as earlier reported, they are going to increase.
 The spokesperson confirmed that 1-day student CitySAVERs will increase in price from £3.00 to £3.20 and not the £4.40 quoted by other news outlets.
-The spokesperson mentioned that this is the first fare increase for this ticket since its introduction in December 2014.
+They claim that this is the first fare increase for this ticket since its introduction in December 2014.

+Brighton & Hove Buses Managing Director, Martin Harris, said: “I very much regret I’ve had to raise more prices than I would have liked… I want to personally apologise to our customers.
+I understand that this is scant comfort for those passengers who now find themselves with higher fares to pay.

+“I have had to make some very difficult decisions this year.
+Congestion in the city is getting considerably worse which means we need to run more buses and hire more drivers just to deliver the same level of service…

 The 7-day student CitySAVER will also increase in price.
 Currently costing £13.00, the ticket will increase to £13.50 and not £17.oo as several local news outlets claimed.